 cause of BPD is a primary disorder of impulse control.
 This leaves a client at

-a higher risk for traumatic bran damage and substance abuse.
+a higher risk for traumatic brain damage and substance abuse.
 This exacerbates

 the impulse control disorder, worsening the client's condition.